emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Yes!

 <h4>Do I need to create an account?</h4>
 No. By default, we provide you with a standard version of our plugin.
-Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics?
-Create an account with us and at the end of the flow, you will be given the ''Domain Verification Publisher Key'' and when you create your share button, the ''Your Button ID''.
+Do you want fully customization, get powerful sharing analytics and advertising campaign data metrics? <a href="http://www.e-mailit.com/widget/login">Create an account</a> with us and at the end of the flow, you will be given the ''Domain Verification Publisher Key'' and when you create your share button, the ''Your Button ID''.
 Please, paste only the E-MAILiT_digits of ''Domain Verification Publisher Key'' and the number of ''Your Button ID'', to the appropriate text box fields at your WordPress backend Admin panel.

 <h4>Do you offer Share Stats with the non registered version?</h4>
 No. You need first to create an account and start getting stats about the social sharing activity of your website.
 The sharing itself works the same either way.